Decoriana

-Decoriana (Decoriensisor Dicensis) was an ancient Roman–Berber city and former bishopric in Tunisia.
+Decoriana (Decoriensis or Dicensis) was an ancient Roman–Berber city and former bishopric in Tunisia.
 It is now a Latin Catholic titular see.

 History

 Decoriana, in today's Tunisia, was important enough in the Roman province of Byzacena to become one of the many suffragans of its capital Hadrumetum's Metropolitan Archbishop, yet it was to fade.

 Residential bishops

 There are only two known ancient bishops of this diocese.